chhotavakeel/updatedsite/_notes/Public/beer-wars.md

 the first two criteria have always seemed redundant to me. there's obviously a legal dispute between the parties - that's why they're in court! and the balance of convenience always lies with the party approaching the court, because the other one's proceeding against it.

-and so, preliminary injunctions really depend on whether you can establish irreparable injury. if you're a plaintiff's lawyer, you want to be able to tell the court that forcing your client to part with an irreplaceable and highly illiquid asset - one that's responsible for 35% of their top line - will lead to even more payment defaults! this is a very good argument to make! they should hang it in the louvre, now that there's space.
+and so, preliminary injunctions really depend on whether you can establish irreparable injury. if you're the brewery's lawyer, you want to be able to tell the court that forcing your client to part with an irreplaceable and highly illiquid asset - one that's responsible for 35% of their top line - will lead to even more payment defaults! this is a very good argument to make! they should hang it in the louvre, now that there's space.

 [^1]: usually, you'd say that their actions are premature.